Undergraduate Psychology Degrees

 Bangor offers a unique and targeted range of psychology degree courses.
-They aim to accommodate broad interests in psychology and specialist disciplines common to researchers world-wide; they also address real-world needs.
+We aim to accommodate broad interests in Psychology and specialist disciplines common to researchers world-wide.

 Find out more about Psychology as a subject area and view our courses.

 The above Psychology degrees are accredited by the British Psychological Society (BPS) and provide eligible graduates with Graduate Basis for Chartered Membership (GBC).